5 High-Protein Mediterranean Recipes for Under $1 a Serving

 Instructions

-2. Combine in a bowl and break up the tuna into chunks.
+3. Combine both ingredients in a bowl and break up the tuna into chunks.

-Despite its reputation for olive oil, seafood, and fresh produce, the Mediterranean diet is built on inexpensive, highly nutritious staples that have nourished communities for centuries.
+Despite its reputation for olive oil, seafood, and fresh produce, the Mediterranean diet is actually built on inexpensive, highly nutritious staples that have nourished people for centuries.

 Lentils, chickpeas, fava beans, eggs, and canned fish remain some of the most accessible, affordable, high-quality protein sources in the world.